20c/vaping/docs/quickstart.md

 #### Gunicorn fails to start

-If gunicorn fails to start and doesn't tell you why, its probably some missing dependency.
+If gunicorn fails to start and doesn't tell you why, it's probably some missing dependency.
 You can force it to output what it is failing on by passing the `--preload` argument to the `gunicorn` command.